Settorezero/Arlok/arduino/readme.md

 # Arlok Source Code for Arduino IDE

 This folder contains Arduino sketches to be used with [Arduino IDE](https://www.arduino.cc/en/main/software).
+Note: The setup procedure is only implemented in the `explorer` sketch.

 ## Libraries